WDI-SEA/react-development-course-materials/05-React Router/02-browser-history-mechanics-lecture.md

 ## Introducing Modern Browser History Mechanics

-Developers need to have their fast loading web applications, but somehow still have the 'back' button work.
+Developers need to create fast-loading web applications, but somehow still make the back button work.

-The modern HTML5 specification (published in October 2014) introduced new browser history mechanics that make it easy to browse "back" and "forward" in single-page applications, even while actually staying on the same page.
+The modern HTML5 specification (published in October 2014) introduced new browser history mechanics that make it easy to browse back and forward in single-page applications, even while actually staying on the same page.

 <aside class="notes">

-**Talking Points**
+**Talking points**:
-* Web Developers, browser vendors, and users (even if they don't know it) all love Single Page Applications; they're a great experience that the community is embracing.
-To facilitate these and still have things like the 'back' button work, a few years ago, people got together in committees and devised a way to upgrade the old browser history mechanics to accommodate modern SPAs.
+* Web developers, browser vendors, and users (even if they don't know it) all love single-page applications.
+They're a great experience that the community is embracing.
+To facilitate them and still have things like the back button work, people got together in committees and devised a way to upgrade the old browser history mechanics to accommodate modern SPAs.

 </aside>

 ---

-## How?
+### How?

 HTML5 introduced:
 - `.pushState()`